joebologna/rockyourslotsoff/01-Article.md

 The simplest way for me to give you code to use on a mobile device is to use Pythonista for iOS.
 Sorry Android users, feel free to write your own client.
 Install the Pythonista on your iOS device and you'll be able to run the Python code I supply.
 Pythonista cost $9.99 (one time), so you'll need to make a small investment to use it.
 I promise it's worth it's weight in gold.
 You'll learn Python 3.10 in the process.

-## Selecting a Persistent Storage for the Server
+## Selecting Persistent Storage for the Server

 I'll get to the overall architecture in a minute, but obviously we need some way to persist data.
 All services require some form of configuration data and user data.
 Persistence is required when making updates to the binary providing the service because it will restart.
 Keeping user data safe and dealing with changes to configuration or user data data structures is important.